ElectriGrid/hosting-capacity-calculation/README.md

 A comprehensive list of this project's data sources can be found on the [GitHub organization's README](https://github.com/ElectriGrid).

+Additionally, customer type breakdown data from each utility was used in these calculations which we retrieved from:

+1. SCE: In SCE's DRPEP online portal, we navigated to their public [ESRI API](https://drpep-sce2.opendata.arcgis.com/search), within the `ICA Tables` dataset, downloaded `ICA Single Consolidated Table`.

+2. PG&E: In PG&E's [GRIPHubsite](https://grip.pge.com/), we selected their `Distribution Lines (kV)` table within the comprehensive data table.

+3. SDG&E: SDG&E does not publish a complete customer type breakdown in their online portal, though these data appear when clicking on ciruit segments on their [Interconnection Map](https://interconnectionmapsdge.extweb.sempra.com/).
+Instead, we gathered customer type breakdown manually for parts of SDG&E's service area and filled in any parts that were not gathered by proximity.

 ## Repository Structure

 ```